 The Guild of European Research-Intensive Universities

 The Guild of European Research-Intensive Universities officially launched at an opening symposium in November 2016 in the Bibliothèque Solvay in Brussels.
-The University of Glasgow is a founding member of this new group of nineteen of Europe’s leading universities from across thirteen countries and the Principal, Professor Anton Muscatelli, is the Guild’s vice-chair.
+The University of Glasgow is a founding member of this group of 21 of Europe’s leading universities from across sixteen countries and the Principal, Professor Anton Muscatelli, is the Guild’s vice-chair.

 Purpose of The Guild